Yirf/Generators/README.md

 > [!IMPORTANT]
 > This plugin is not stable and still in development!
 Many features will not work due to incomplete code.

-This is a gen core
+This is a gen core, code is located on master branch.